Palash90/site-assets/blogs/build-your-own-nn/README.md

 1. In the standard implementation, to calculate one element, the CPU has to jump across different rows of Matrix $B$ (`other.data[k * b_cols + j]`).
 Because memory itself is a one-dimensional array, jumping between rows means the CPU has to constantly fetch new data from the slow RAM into its fast Cache.
 1. Modern CPU cores use SIMD (Single Instruction, Multiple Data) to perform the same operation on multiple values simultaneously as long as the operations can be performed independently of each other.
 The naive implementation is sequential.
 So, it cannot leverage the parallel processing power of the CPU.

-To avoid these two problems, we can re-arrange our code a little bit and it will boost performance significantly.
+To avoid these two problems, we can re-arrange the multiplication code a little bit and it will boost performance significantly.

 ```rust
 for i in 0..a_rows {